d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Quasi-quotations in `sweeprolog-mode' buffer are highlighted according to the Emacs mode corresponding to the quoted language by default.

+  User Option: sweeprolog-qq-mode-alist
+        Alist of (TYPE .
+MODE) pairs, where TYPE is a Prolog quasi-quotation type, and MODE is a symbol specifying a major mode to use for highlighting the quasi-quoted text.

   The association between SWI-Prolog quasi-quotation types and Emacs major modes is determined by the user option